Tom McCall: Early life

 Born in Scituate, Massachusetts, McCall was the grandson of copper-king Thomas Lawson and Massachusetts governor and congressman Samuel W. McCall.
 As a child, he divided his time between Thomas Lawson's Massachusetts estate named Dreamwold and his father's ranch near Prineville, Oregon named Westernwold.
+This bicoastal upbringing caused him to develop an unusual accent that he characterized as being "a cross between Calvin Coolidge and a Texas Ranger"; his voice would become an asset, setting him apart during his later careers as a public speaker.

 Upon graduation from Redmond High School, McCall enrolled at the University of Oregon in Eugene.
 Due to his family's growing financial problems he was forced to sit out long periods and took five years to earn his degree in journalism.
+While at Oregon, McCall was a member of the Phi Delta Theta fraternity.